BestTimesToVisit.com Logo

 packing

 Pack light, but pack smart!
-Think quick-dry clothing, a reusable water bottle (you'll find refill stations everywhere), and reef-safe sunscreen.
-You'll be grateful for that wide-brimmed hat when you're out on the water, and don't forget motion sickness medication if you're prone to seasickness – island hopping can get bumpy!
+Think quick-dry clothing, a reusable water bottle (tap water isn't potable, but many hotels and cruise ships offer filtered water), and reef-safe sunscreen.
+You'll want a good pair of water shoes for wet landings and sturdy hiking boots for volcanic terrain.
+Don't forget motion sickness medication if you're prone to seasickness, as the waters can get choppy.

 money

-While many lodges and tour operators accept credit cards, it's wise to carry some USD cash for smaller purchases, tips, and local markets.
-ATMs are available on Santa Cruz and San Cristobal, but they can run out of cash, so don't rely on them solely.
-Having small bills will make transactions much smoother.
+While credit cards are accepted in larger hotels and shops, cash is king for smaller purchases, tips, and local markets.
+US dollars are the official currency, so bring plenty of small bills.
+ATMs are available on Santa Cruz and San Cristobal, but they can be unreliable and run out of cash, so don't count on them as your sole source of funds.

 transport